i-lateral/silverstripe-blog-frontend/README.md

 Widgets module for this to work, but when installed will allow you to add a widget to your sidebar that adds links for creting and editing posts and moderating comments.

+## Templates

+By default the front end post form uses Page.ss but also supports a "Blog_post.ss" template (incase you want to customise the page that loads the blog post form).